 Update January 2013: This recipe has been around a long time!
 I originally posted it in 2008 and we are still making it today.
 I’ve added a few more details to the recipe and updated the picture, but basically, it’s as delicious today as it was five years ago.

 The meat filling in these enchiladas is unique in that it is marinated after it has been cooked.
 The shredded chicken or pork soaks up the honey, lime and other seasonings and the flavor blend is beyond delicious.

 16 ounces green enchilada sauce (like the Herdez brand)

-- 1 cup heavy cream, sour cream or half-and-half
+1 cup heavy cream, sour cream or half-and-half

 Freezable Meal: Freeze prior to baking.
 To bake, preheat oven to 350 degrees and bake enchiladas, covered (without thawing first) for 1 hour.
 Uncover and bake 30 minutes longer, until brown and crispy on top.